jkk/shinkgs/README.md

 ## Deployment

 The official and stable build lives at https://shin.gokgs.com.
-Each commits is also build and deployed on now.sh on:
+Each commit is also built and deployed using [Vercel](https://www.vercel.com) (previosly called *Now*) on:

 ```
 https://shinkgs-BRANCH.now.sh